CloudonixMobileSDK-SampleApps/cloudonix-sample-android-reg-free-dialer/README.md

 https://docs.cloudonix.io/#/platform/registration-free/) and push notifications to make and receive VoIP calls.

 To successfully run this application, it needs a supporting Registration-Free server, to be configured in the application's source code.
-An fully working sample server for NodeJS can be found in the [Cloudonix Mobile SDK Sample Apps page on Github]( https://github.com/CloudonixMobileSDK-SampleApps/cloudonix-sample-reg-free-server)
+A fully working sample server for NodeJS can be found in the [Cloudonix Mobile SDK Sample Apps page on Github]( https://github.com/CloudonixMobileSDK-SampleApps/cloudonix-sample-reg-free-server)

 ## Required External Setup